Skip to content

 Quality of Service (QoS) Levels

-Transactional message delivery is managed via the TransactionController obtained from a session.
-Create a transaction id with createTxnId(), then send or acquire messages within the transaction by passing the txn id to producer/consumer methods.
-Commit or rollback the transaction using commit(txnId) or rollback(txnId).
-The API supports local transactions and can query server capabilities for distributed or promotable transactions.
+Transactional messaging is supported via the TransactionController obtained from a session.
+Begin a transaction with createTxnId(), then send or acquire messages within the transaction by associating the TxnIdIF with messages or consumer acquisition.
+Commit or rollback with commit(txnId) or rollback(txnId).
+Transactional state is handled automatically when sending or settling messages with an associated transaction ID.

 TransactionController txCtrl = session.getTransactionController();